esaulpaugh/headlong/README.md

 * Keccak
 * hexadecimal

-headlong depends on gson v2.11.0 for the abi package.
+headlong depends on gson v2.1 or greater at runtime and v2.11.0 or greater at compile time.
 Test suite should take less than one minute to run.
 Test packages require junit.
 Jar size is ~128 KiB.
 Java 8+.

 See the wiki for more, such as packed encoding (and decoding) and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki